May is Asian American Pacific Islander Heritage month. We celebrated by preparing dumplings in our CVap® ovens.

 Our goal was to demonstrate the gentle steaming abilities of our CVap CHV Cook and Hold Oven and RTV Retherm Ovens.
 Most commercial steamers cook at 212°F, or higher.
 Steam is incredibly efficient at thermal transfer.
-Blasting away at food with boiling-temp steam can easily overcook it.
+Consequently, blasting away at food with boiling-temp steam can easily overcook it.

 On the other hand, CVap ovens can generate a 100% humidity environment at 200°F vapor, 200°F air.
 As “gentle steam” implies, this environment is ideal for more delicate foods.
 Above all, the operator has more control over food quality.
 And what is more delicate than a bao dumpling?

 Both the CHV and RTV ovens were set to 200/200.
 We cooked half the dumplings in traditional bamboo steamer baskets.
-The other half were placed directly onto perforated sheet pans.
+However, the other half were placed directly onto perforated sheet pans.

 Some traditionalists believe that the bamboo steamers give the dumplings a hint of a woody flavor that improves the quality of the dish.

-No matter how they were prepared, or which oven cooked them, they were nonetheless delicious.
-And we had a great opportunity to practice our chopstick skills.
+In the end, no matter how they were prepared, or which oven cooked them, they were nonetheless delicious. certainly, we had a great opportunity to practice our chopstick skills.

 RTV Cook Time